Jens Nygaard

-Jens Nygaard (26 Oct 1931 - 24 Sep 2001) was an American orchestra conductor.
+Jens Nygaard (26 Oct 1931 – 24 Sep 2001) was an American orchestra conductor.
 He founded the Jupiter Symphony in 1979 in New York with a grant from the Rockefeller Foundation.
 He was also the subject of a documentary entitled Life on Jupiter by Martin Spinelli.

+During the years of 1979 to 1988, and 1990 to 1993, he conducted the Naumburg Orchestral Concerts, in the Naumburg Bandshell, Central Park, in the summer series.
+He also composed a 'Naumburg Fanfare' in 1985 for the summer series, on the 80th anniversary of the concerts in the park.